 How the Scoring Systems Work

-system; the exact formulas have generally not been made public for fear they
+Most systems use a mathematical formula that takes certain nutritional factors into account and generates a score.
+These formulas vary from system to system; the exact formulas have generally not been made public for fear they could be replicated.

 Supermarket Health Rating Systems

 One of the nutrition rating programs is the NuVal system, formerly called the Overall Nutritional Quality Index (ONQI), developed by David Katz, MD, chair of the Yale Griffin Prevention Research Center along with a group of nutrition and health scientists.
 The NuVal rates food on a scale from 1-100, with 100 being the healthiest.